-School districts serving grades nine through twelve shall coordinate with their designated career technical education center to ensure genuine access and support for all eligible students as required by 16 V.S.A. § 1541a.
-Any eligibility requirements for a given career technical education program need to be equitable, anti-racist, culturally responsive, anti-discriminatory, and inclusive.
+School districts serving grades nine through twelve shall coordinate with their designated CTE center to ensure genuine access and support for all eligible students as required by 16 V.S.A. § 1541a.
+Any eligibility requirements for a given CTE program need to be equitable, anti-racist, culturally responsive, anti-discriminatory, and inclusive.
 Eligibility requirements shall be clear, accessible, and communicated in languages that are accessible by students, parents/legal guardians, and staff.
 Schools shall ensure that students receive appropriate career counseling and shall offer a genuine opportunity for students to access career technical center programs.
-Demonstrations of learning such as credits or grades earned in an approved career technical education course or program are subject to the requirements of 16 V.S.A. § 1545.
+Demonstrations of learning such as credits or grades earned in an approved CTE course or program are subject to the requirements of 16 V.S.A. § 1545.